TidalCycles – mini language for live coding pattern

 TidalCycles (or just ‘Tidal’ for short) is a mini language designed for live coding pattern, embedded in the Haskell pure functional programming language.
 It was originally made by me (Alex), developed through a lot of performances (including as part of slub) and a few rewrites over a number of years.
 Now a lot of other people are starting to make diverse music with it, and it’s a fully fledged free/open source project with many contributors.

 Tidal represents patterns as recipes for how to make infinitely repeating cycles, rather than as a score-like sequence of events.
 Time structures can be messed with freely, just by stacking extra pattern transformations on top of one another.
 The end result is a pretty terse way of describing, and more importantly (for live coding) changing musical patterns.
-Any synthesis parameter (describable as OpenSoundControl) can be patterned independently, using a variety of pattern transformations.
-For more info you can see some short technical demo videos, read a paper describing some of the ideas behind it, or have a look at the documentation.
+Any synthesis parameter (describable as OpenSoundControl or MIDI) can be patterned independently, using a variety of pattern transformations.
+For more info you can see some videos, or have a look at the documentation on tidalcycles.org.

 It's worth noting that many other languages, including Supercollider and Common Music, include mini languages for manipulating pattern.
 Laurie Spiegel wrote a nice paper motivating all this, "Manipulations of Musical Patterns", back in 1981.